rehanone/puppet-git/README.md

 The module does expect all the data to be provided through 'Hiera'.
 See [Usage](#usage) for examples on how to configure it.

 #### Requirements
 This module is designed to be as clean and complient with latest puppet code guidelines.
-It works with:

-  - `puppet >=5.5.10`

 ## Usage